clancyandrews3/Optimal_Season_Running_Schedule/README.md

 ## Output

 After running the program, the output will display the current feasibility of the linear program.
-Assuming it is feasible, you should get an optimal point $x^*$ and an optimal objective value $z^*$.
-If the output for $x^*$ and $z^*$ is `None`, then the linear program is either infeasible or unbounded, and there is no solution.
+Assuming it is feasible, you should get an optimal point $'x^*'$ and an optimal objective value $'z^*'$.
+If the output for $'x^*'$ and $'z^*'$ is `None`, then the linear program is either infeasible or unbounded, and there is no solution.